 Chairpersons will provide a progress report 30 days before each meeting of the Board (usually at midterm and in conjunction with the annual conference event).
 These reports are submitted electronically to IAIA Headquarters for distribution to the Board.
-Headquarters provides a reporting format for reports.

 Within the IAIA operational structure for committees, distinctions are based on group function and composition.

-There are some committees that include several Board officers and directors in their membership.
+Some committees include several Board officers and directors in their membership.
 Examples are the Board Nominations, Conferences and Finance committees.
 These groups provide essential corporate input to sustain the annual cycle of membership services, funding, planning and Board appointments thereby facilitating IAIA overall strategic direction.
-There are also committees with mainly non-Board members, but these have a reporting mechanism linking them to the Board.
+Other committees are composed mainly of non-Board members, but these have a reporting mechanism linking them to the Board.

 All IAIA committees are crucial to the credibility, success and progress of the organisation.
 For each of the nine committees, the Board appoints a Director to serve as the Board Liaison.
 The liaison function is essential in maintaining timely and effective communication lines to and from the Board.
 The Board Liaison is the champion of the particular committee wherever and whenever appropriate in the overall corporate agenda.